LujoTheRealOne/LujoTheRealOne/README.md

 - 🌱 I’m currently learning C++ 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🔧 I have my own company named [Lujo-Development](http://lujo-development.com/)
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play code and design
+- ⚡ Fun fact: I love to play, code and design

 ### Spotify Playing 🎧